-For the three months ended October 31, 2019:
+For the three months ended January 31, 2020:

-Exploration and evaluation expenses for the quarter ended October 31, 2019 are detailed in the table above.
-During Q1-2020, the Company completed a regional exploration program.
-The Company's 2019 drill program had concluded during the previous quarter.
-During the three months ended October 31, 2018, costs were higher as the Company was completing its 2018 drill program as well as a regional exploration program.
+Exploration and evaluation expenses for the quarter ended January 31, 2020 are detailed in the table above.
+During Q2-2020, the Company was drilling for most of the quarter, having completed 2500 metres of drilling in the Southwest zone and is currently completing a 4000 to 5000-metre program there as well.
+During the three months ended January 31, 2019, the Company had just commenced its 2019 drill program.

-Site and camp costs decreased by 26% in Q1-2020 compared to the Q1-2019 mostly as a result of higher camp rental income which is applied against these costs.
+Site and camp costs increased by 58% in Q2-2020 compared to the Q2-2019 mostly as a result of various maintenance projects at the site.

-Support and other costs increased by 8%, however this includes the IFRS 16 impact (see page 9) where operating leases (like site office rent and vehicle leases) have been capitalized in Q1-2020 but were expensed in Q1-2019.
-If these leases were not capitalized, support and other costs would have increased by 39% due to higher fuel and site rent costs.
+Support and other costs decreased by 57%, however this includes the IFRS 16 impact (see page 9) where operating leases (like site office rent and vehicle leases) have been capitalized in Q2-2020 but were expensed in Q2-2019.
+If these leases were not capitalized, support and other costs would have decreased by 33% due to lower helicopter costs.

-Costs for studies were \$262,483 higher during Q1-2020 compared to Q1-2019.
-During Q1-2020, the Company incurred costs for its resource estimate update, environmental studies as well as costs associated with its collaboration with the University of Western.
-During the comparative quarter, costs included work on the resource update estimate for 2018, and Preliminary Economic Assessment work.
+Costs for studies were 67% higher during Q2-2020 compared to Q2-2019.
+During Q2-2020, the Company incurred costs for its resource estimate refinement, environmental studies to facilitate exploration as well as costs associated with its collaboration with the University of Western.
+During the comparative quarter, costs included work on the resource update estimate, and Preliminary Economic Assessment work.

-Depreciation costs related to exploration and evaluation activity increased during Q1-2020 compared to Q1-2019 as a result of a gradual increase in the asset base over the previous year.
+Depreciation costs related to exploration and evaluation activity increased during Q2-2020 compared to Q2-2019 as a result of a gradual increase in the asset base over the previous year.